 The bacteria Staphylococcus aureus, Streptococcus pneumoniae, and beta-hemolytic streptococci may also cause orbital cellulitis.

-Orbital cellulitis infections in children may get worse very quickly and can lead to blindness.
+Orbital cellulitis infections in children may get worse very quickly and can lead to visual difficulties or blindness.
 Medical care is needed right away.

 Symptoms may include: